 Wake County Magnet Schools offer an exceptional education.
 In 2016, 27 Wake County Magnet Schools won national awards, and the North Carolina Board of Education honored a Wake County elementary school as one of the state's top STEM schools.
 Parents also choose magnet schools for their smaller class sizes and excellent teachers and principals.

 Wake County Magnet Schools give students from all over the country the opportunity to come together for a new experience.
 By enrolling students from neighborhoods of different racial, ethnic, and economic backgrounds, magnet schools create a diverse student body.
 This allows students to explore beyond their own neighborhood and socialize with others that bring new experiences and perspectives.

 Why Choose a Magnet School Over a Public School?

 By choosing a magnet school over a public school, students opt out of standardization and old-fashioned curriculum to gain a personalized and future-focused experience.

 Why Choose a Magnet School Over a Private School?

-Private schools preach college readiness, however, that often comes with a homongenous student body, values, and culture.
+Private schools preach college readiness, however, that often comes with a homogenous student body, values, and culture.
 We believe in order to produce well-rounded students, they must understand the heterogeneous world, which can be best achieved through a diverse student body.
-Plus, the opportunities provided through our magnet school themes provide students hands-on college prep and career focused opportunities.
+Plus, the opportunities provided through our magnet school themes provide students hands-on college prep and career-focused opportunities.

 Why Choose a Magnet School Over a Charter School?